az4521/TachiyomiAzIOS/README.md

 [Mozilla Public License 2.0](https://github.com/Suwayomi/Suwayomi-Server/blob/eb2dc0b19a9571b27c02bebc5c883e404b7bd7fb/LICENSE), while TachiyomiAZ iOS is distributed under GPLv3.
 See their respective repositories for source and full license terms.

-## Backups

-TachiyomiAZ iOS uses `.tachibk` as its backup format.
-Restoring a backup merges it into the existing library.
-Existing read chapters stay read, while chapters marked read by the backup are promoted to read.

-Create or restore backups from **Settings → Backups**.

 ## Build from source